Maximum principle for viscosity solutions on Riemannian manifolds: Introduction

 Let $u_1\in \USC(\bar {M})$ and $u_2\in \LSC(\bar {M})$ be a subsolution and supersolution of $F=0$ respectively.
 Then $u_1-u_2$ cannot achieve a positive local maximum at any interior point.
 In particular if $M$ is a compact Riemannian manifold with boundary $\partial M$ and if $u_1\le u_2$ on $\partial M$, then $u_1\le u_2$ on $\bar{ M}$.

 \end{theorem}

 When $M$ is a complete Riemannian manifold without boundary.
-Both the results and proofs are more interesting to us.
 We have not found a similar result in the Euclidean case.
 The new obstruction is that we may not have a limit point when $M$ is noncompact.
 We first generalize the maximum principle of Omori and Yau (see \cite{O} and \cite{Y}) to a viscosity-type.
 As is known, Yau's maximum principle ( \cite{Y}) is stated as the following: \begin{theorem}Let $M$ be a complete Riemannian manifold with Ricci curvature bounded below by a constant.
 Let $u: M\to \rr$ is a $C^2$ function with $\inf u> -\infty$, then for any $\varepsilon>0$, there exists a point $x_{\varepsilon}\in M$ such that

-\end{theorem} Its proof uses the gradient estimate of the distance function to a fixed point (see \cite{CY}) and for a viscosity solution we do not require the function is differentiable and we cannot use the gradient estimate.
+\end{theorem} Its proof uses the gradient estimate of the distance function to a fixed point (see \cite{CY}) and for a viscosity solution the function may be non-differentiable and we cannot use the gradient estimate.
 Besides overcoming the difficulties appeared in compact cases, we used a new penalty function to the corresponding maximum principles of Omori and Yau for viscosity solutions.
 Even for $C^2$ function, we provide a new proof of Omori and Yau's theorems.
 We would like remark that such a viscosity version is also new for $\mathbb{R}^n$.
 We prove the following (see section \ref{secPri} for the definitions of $\bar{J} ^{2,+}u(x) $ and $\bar{J} ^{2,-}u(x) $.) \begin{theorem}(see Theorem \ref{thmOmori}) Let $M$ be a complete Riemannian manifold with sectional curvature bounded below by a constant $-\kappa^2$.
 Let $u \in{\mathrm{USC}}(M)$, $v\in{\mathrm{LSC}}(M)$ be two functions satisfying